ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R124]**
 The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be succinct.

+Succinct in the context of zero-knowledge proofs means that a zero-knowledge proof is verifiable by any 3rd party in a time that is sublinear to the size of the prover system that generated the proof.

 #### **[R125]**
 The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).